-^{3.} If you need to change the float spring configuration, proceed to the next step.
+3. If the float spring configuration needs to be changed, proceed to the next step.

 Changing float spring configuration

 - 4. Shut down the engine, and remove the key from the ignition. - 5.
 Lock the header float by pulling the float lock handle into position (A) on the left side of the float module.